DraftCall

 14 GP17 GP

-Jordan Addison vs Michael Pittman: Who Should You Start?
+Jordan Addison vs Michael Pittman: The Full Breakdown

 Two wide receivers who will land on plenty of the same rosters in 2026.
 Jordan Addison (Minnesota Vikings) finished the 2025 season averaging 8.1 fantasy points per game in 14 games.
-Michael Pittman (Pittsburgh Steelers) came in at 9.6 PPG over 17 games.
+Michael Pittman (Indianapolis Colts) came in at 9.6 PPG over 17 games.
 The gap is real but not insurmountable with the right matchup.

 Michael Pittman carries a 1.5-point PPG advantage from the 2025 season.
 That baseline matters, but it is one input among several.
 Matchup difficulty, scoring trends, and injury reports move the needle week to week, which is why the best answer changes depending on when you are asking.